PX4/PX4-Autopilot/Tools/simulation/gz/tools/avl_automation/README.md

 mv ./Avl /home/
 ```

 Follow the README.md found in Avl to finish the setup process for AVL (requires to set up plotlib and eispack libraries).
+Use the gfortran compile option.
+This might require you to install gfortran.
+TODO: INSTALL gfortran
 When running the Makefile for AVL, you might encounter an Error 1 message stating that there is a directory missing.
 This does not prevent AVL from working for our purposes.
 Once this process is completed, AVL is ready to be used.

 Running individual parts: run just one section TODO: provide custom commands to do this.